The Plus-Size Mattress Guide: The Best Beds for Heavy Sleepers You Can Buy Online

 As I’m sure you can tell by now, there are seemingly endless factors when it comes to choosing a mattress no matter what size you are.
 It’s a highly personal decision, and that’s why it’s so important to have a basic understanding of the makeup of your mattress.
 Now that you’re armed with more knowledge on what to look for in a mattress, check out my top mattress picks for heavy sleepers below, sorted by weight capacity.

 Able to support two 550 sleepers, the Big Fig (short for Bigger Figure) mattress will be one of the more durable bed-in-a-box options for a heavy sleeper.
-Your purchase of the Big Fig mattress also comes with a foundation specially designed to support the mattress – it has two center rails and slats that are 2.5 inches wide.
 Though Big Fig was founded in 2016 by Alison Goodman and her father Bruce Goodman, the family has been in the mattress industry for decades.

 THICKNESS OPTIONS: 13 inches

-WHAT’S IN THE LAYERS: 1 layer of gel-infused, ventilated latex foam; 1 layer of 1.8 pound polyurethane foam; 2 layers of 2.5 pound polyurethane foam; 80 ILD foam for edge support; 15-gauge pocket coils
+WHAT’S IN THE LAYERS: One layer of gel-infused, ventilated latex foam; one layer of 1.8-pound polyurethane foam; two layers of 2.5-pound polyurethane foam; 80 ILD foam for edge support; 15-gauge pocket coils

-WEIGHT CAPACITY: 1,100 pounds with 2 sleepers (in Queen, King or Cal King mattress sizes) or up to 550 pounds with a single sleeper (on any mattress size)
+WEIGHT CAPACITY: 1,100 pounds with two sleepers (in Queen, King or Cal King mattress sizes) or up to 550 pounds with a single sleeper (on any mattress size)